Written By - David Bruton

 Corporation tax - 12.5%

-The corporation tax rate of 12.5% is undoubtedly an attraction to companies looking to relocate to Ireland.
+The corporation tax rate of 12.5% is undoubtedly an attraction to US and UK companies looking to move to Ireland.
 However, this is not the only incentive.
 Ireland has been ranked 1st in Europe for ease of paying taxes as per PwC "Paying Taxes 2020" report.
 There is a whole lot of other benefits that include R&D tax credit at 25% for qualifying R&D expenditure and an extensive tax treaty network.

 Educated population

-Ireland has a 98% participation rate in education amongst 18-year-olds (highest in Europe).
+Ireland has a 98% participation rate in education among 18-year-olds (highest in Europe).
 The Irish Education System is ranked 6th best in the world.
 Computer science and coding are now secondary/high school subjects.

 Ireland has been ranked 11th globally for meeting the needs of a competitive economy with a strong reputation for producing high-quality graduates.
 Ireland’s highly educated population has been a key driver of economic success (3rd level attainment among ages 30-34 of 55.4% vs EU average 40.3%).
 Source: Eurostat, 2020; IMD World Competitiveness Yearbook, 2020.